scotty770/SessionsRepo/README.md

 # SessionsRepo
-Labs I made for my workshop on Session Security
+Labs I made for a workshop on Session Security 07/08/2025.